jerkar/legacy-web-site/_jbake-site-sources/content/tell-me-more.md

 * scripts can directly leverage of any Java **3rd party libraries** without needing to wrap it in a plugin or a specific component
 * it's straightforward to extend
 * **refactoring** build script is easy and safe (thanks to statically typed nature of Java)
-* developers can leverage the regular Java mechanisms (Inheritance, composition, jar module dependency) to **re-use build elements** or share settings
+* scripts can be developers can leverage the regular Java mechanisms (Inheritance, composition, jar module dependency) to **re-use build elements** or share settings

 ## What about Java cons ?
 So far, the two main reasons invoked why Java not favored to write build scripts is that :